nmfs-ost/noaa-fit-resources/_posts/2019-06-23-code-documentation.md

 dataset.
 [Schema.org](https://schema.org/) has common vocabulary that can be used.
 For NOAA, there is also a [Data Management Handbook](https://sites.google.com/noaa.gov/noaa-data/handbook) that includes guidance.
 If your software is an `R` package, you should refer to this excellent [guidance](http://r-pkgs.had.co.nz/data.html) from Hadley Wickham.
-You may also want to provide dynamics links to online databases - many APIs allow users to download data in a .JSON format, which can be converted to `R` dataframes using the `jsonlite` package.
+You may also want to provide dynamic links to online databases - many APIs allow users to download data in a .JSON format, which can be converted to `R` dataframes using the `jsonlite` package.